MP Estate Planning UK

 Annual Gift Allowances

-By utilizing these allowances and understanding the seven-year rule, you can minimize your estate’s inheritance tax liability.
-It’s essential to keep records of your gifts and consult with a financial advisor to ensure you’re making the most of these exemptions.
+By utilising these allowances consistently and understanding the seven-year rule, you can meaningfully reduce your estate’s IHT liability over time.
+The key message is to start early — the 7-year clock only begins when the gift is made, and none of us knows how long we have.
+We recommend keeping thorough records of all gifts and consulting with a specialist to ensure you’re making the most of these exemptions.

 Strategies for Business Owners

-For many business owners, ensuring the continuity of their business while minimizing inheritance tax is a top priority.
+For many business owners, ensuring the continuity of their business while minimising inheritance tax is a top priority.
+A trading business you’ve spent decades building could lose up to 40% of its value to IHT on your death — unless you plan properly.
 We’re here to help you safeguard your legacy.

 Business Property Relief